 Step 3.
 Get approved for financing online

-That’s why it’s especially important to get preapproved for an auto loan before you actually go shopping.
+It’s important to get preapproved for an auto loan before you actually go shopping.
 Getting preapproved for a loan does not mean you have to take the financing; rather, it helps you stay within your budget and gives you a bargaining chip in negotiations.

 Step 4.
 Choose the right source

-It’s now time to cast your net and see what cars are out there.
+Once you get to this point in the process, it’s time to cast your net and see what cars are out there.

-Luckily, with the power of the internet, the whole world (or at least the whole country) can be your virtual car lot.
+With the power of the internet, the whole world (or at least the whole country) can be your virtual car lot.
 If you’re able to travel to pick up your new vehicle, you might be able to save a trunkful of cash by broadening your search.

 For example, if you live in a snowy climate and are looking for an all-wheel drive car, you might try looking in a warmer area.
 “There might be better incentives on all-wheel drive cars in, say, Arizona than in the Northeast where they got a lot of snow,” said DeLorenzo.